SantosRAC/SantosRAC/content/curriculum/index.md

  # Awards

+  * Best poster presentation at the "Simpósio dos Pós-graduandos do CENA" (Biology) (2022)
   * Member of team of winning contributors of 2018 ISCB Wikipedia Competition, International Society for Computational Biology (ISCB) and WikiProject Computational Biology
   * Member of the eLife Community Ambassadors programmee 2022-2023